By Christine Drake

 Skimming is difficult for consumers to protect against.
 When possible, you may want to rely more on your credit card than a debit card.
 You can dispute a fraudulent charge with a credit card agency.
 They will investigate the claim, usually refunding your money during the investigation.
 Although many banks now quickly refund fraudulent withdrawals, there is additional peace of mind when there is a buffer between a fraudulent action and your bank account.

-Corporate data breach
+Corporate data leak

 Many of the companies you do business with have your personal information.
 Of course, this includes banks and credit card companies, but also any company that receives automated payments has your account information.
 And odds are your utilities, phone company, cable provider, mortgage company, and others have enough personal information on you, that if accessed by criminals, would allow them to open new accounts.

 You are relying on these companies to protect your information.
 You might want to inquire about their security practices.
 Do they encrypt their customer records?
-What other protections do they have in place to protect against data breach?
+What other protections do they have in place to protect against data leak?
 What are their policies if their data is hacked?

 Low-tech data theft